valory-xyz/optimus-quickstart/README.md

 ## Resource Requirements

 - You need ETH and USDC in one of your wallets.
+We recommend having $10 worth of ETH and USDC on Etherum.
 - You need 3 RPCs for your agent instance for respectively Ethereum, Optimism, and Base.
 You can use the following public ones:

   ```bash